AAVP/ml_chile_inflation/README.md

-# ml_inflation_chile
+# Machine Learning approach: How well performs a Gradient Boost algorithm to predict inflation?

-Machine Learning approach to predict inflation in Chile
+Here goes the repository explanation.